A powerful way to help reduce the impact of diabetes is to raise awareness – in our community, our state and all around Australia.

 Resource Kit for Health Professionals

-As part of the awareness campaign, Diabetes SA distributed a free National Diabetes Week Resource Kit for health professionals.
+As part of the awareness campaign, Diabetes SA developed a free National Diabetes Week Resource Kit for health professionals.

 Please feel free to download these resources to help raise awareness about diabetes and preventing diabetes-related complications: